kelsvilla/LegoMindstormsVSExtension/README.md

 </p>

 In this case, you will also need to rebuild the serial port component with `electron-rebuild`.
-This is a one-time setup for each installation of Visual Studio Code.
+This is a one-time setup for each version of Visual Studio Code.
+You may need to repeat this process if you update your version of Visual Studio Code.

 ## Installing `electron-rebuild`
 **Use Git Bash on Windows, and the terminal on MacOS/Linux.
 These steps will refer to this as 'the terminal'**